Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Exact solution

 For completeness, the corresponding critical $\mu_0$ is

+We briefly comment on how we obtained these expressions.
 The real root of the cubic Equation~(\ref{Gl:orb}) has two terms, with $\sqrt{-1}$ respectively in the numerator and the denominator for the near-field case.
 The imaginary components however cancel for the real root.
 Directly calling \texttt{Real[]} to extract the real component of the root (both terms) did not yield a simple expression.
 Therefore, we applied \texttt{Real[]} for each term in turn and checked that the imaginary components are exactly the same but with opposite sign.
 We found that the choice of the variable names given to \texttt{Wolfram|alpha} matters.
 To force being in one or the other regime to get the different solutions, we inserted non-rational constants as symbols ($\mu=1/e$ and $\zeta=\pi$ or $\zeta=\pi^\pi$); \texttt{Wolfram|alpha} kept them exactly (symbolically) but could determine in which regime a numerical evaluation would put the equation.
 By varying the assignments, we could probe the different regimes.

 In Figure~\ref{Abb:thdm0}, we show the exact trajectories and the second-order approximation.
 The match is excellent for small $\theta_0$.
-We also compare the derivative $d\mu_0/d\mu$ needed for the density.
-Finally, the streamline that lands on the midplane at an arbitrary $r=\Rzent/\zeta$ is simply:
+We also compare the derivative $d\mu_0/d\mu$ needed for the density (Equation~(\ref{Gl:dmu0dmu}).
+Finally, the streamline that lands on the midplane at an arbitrary $r=\Rzent/\zeta$ is plotted as symbols in Figure~\ref{Abb:thdm0}a and is simply: